 "Listen Kotaro, although harsh, not everything Akira said to you was wrong.
 You'll really only be able to accomplish so much with your Blood Weapon alone.
-You should bond yourself to another Vampiress.
+You really should bond to another Vampiress.
 You saw during the match just how much of a difference we make."

 "I see, but either way.
-The next time a Vampiress asks to bond with you and you have to break her heart, try and do it a bit more gently."
+The next time a Vampiress asks to bond with you, and you have to break her heart, try and do it a bit more gently."

 But that was the third time she asked me.
 How else could I have put it so that she'd understand?
 Kotaro thought.